 💡Which is where – in addition to an ID tag and microchip – a cat GPS tracker can be a lifesaver.

-With the Tractive GPS tracker, you can also access your cat’s Location History – or the spots they like to hide in best.
+• Access your cat’s Location History – or the spots they like to hide in best.
+So you know where your cat is likely to hide right away.

 Discover Tractive GPS